sheerun/rspec-gherkin/README.md

 Do you want to be more specific in what to match in your step placeholders?
 Do you find it bothersome to have to constantly cast them to the correct type?
-Turnip supports custom placeholders to solve both problems, like this:
+RspecGherkin supports custom placeholders to solve both problems, like this:

 ``` ruby
 step "there are :count monsters" do |count|